pinout-xyz/Pinout.xyz/src/fr/translate/spi.md

     name: SPI1 SCLK
 -->
 #SPI - Serial Peripheral Interface
+---
+###SPI0 pins in BCM mode are: 9, 10, 11 + 7/8
+###SPI0 pins in WiringPi are: 12, 13, 14 + 10/11
+---

-###Known as the four-wire serial bus, SPI lets you daisy-chain multiple compatible devices off a single set of pins by assigning them different chip-select pins.
+Known as the four-wire serial bus, SPI lets you daisy-chain multiple compatible devices off a single set of pins by assigning them different chip-select pins.

-##AWAITING TRANSLATION
-##EN COURS DE TRADUCTION

-A useful example of an SPI peripheral is the MCP23S17 digital IO expander chip Note the S in place of the 0 found on the I2C version.
+A useful example of an SPI peripheral is the MCP23S17 digital IO expander chip ( Note the S in place of the 0 found on the I2C version ).
+You can also use the SPI port to "Bit-Bang" an ATmega 328, loading Arduino sketches onto it with Gordon Hendersons' modified version of AVRDude.

 To talk to an SPI device, you assert its corresponding chip-select pin.
 By default the Pi has CE0 and CE1.

 ```python
 import spidev
 spi = spidev.SpiDev()
 spi.open(0, CHIP_SELECT_0_OR_1)
 spi.max_speed_hz = 1000000
 spi.xfer([value_8bit])
 ```

-You can also use the SPI port to "Bit-Bang" an ATmega 328, loading Arduino sketches onto it with Gordon Henderson's modified version of AVRDude.

-Hook up you Pi's SPI port to that of your ATmega, and power the ATmega from the 3.3v pin on the Pi.
-Make sure you're not running any SPI device drivers, and run "avrdude -p m328p -c gpio" to verify the connection.

-See the individual pins to learn how to connect up your ATmega.